stackb/scala-gazelle/README.md

 	return false
 }

-// OnResolve implements part of the resolver.KnownImportRegistry interface. func (p *bazelDepsProvider) OnResolve() {
+// OnResolve implements part of the resolver.Scope interface. func (p *bazelDepsProvider) OnResolve() {
 }
 ```

 ### CanProvide

-The `resolver.KnownImportRegistry.CanProvide` function is used to determine if
+The `resolver.Scope.CanProvide` function is used to determine if
 this provider is capable of providing a given dependency label.
 When rule deps
 are resolved, the existing deps list is cleared of those labels it can find a
 provider for.
 For example, given the rule: